benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 I update them regularly, based on what competitors are doing (competitors are sites that are near me in the SERPs).

-I also structure them to be as snippets-friendly as possible, which can help you rank first quicker.
+I also structure them to be as snippets-friendly as possible (imagine a dumb bot parsing your content), which can help you rank first quicker.
+[The official documentation for snippets](https://developers.google.com/search/docs/appearance/page-experience#signals) is quite vague unfortunately.

 ### Build backlinks

 Link building isn't most people's cup of tea.
 Myself included.
-But it needs to be done.
+But it needs to be done, because **it's one of the most important ranking factor**.

-I essentially build links posting community links on various popular websites in the niche (these links are also reused in newsletter, which is an additional channel of traffic);
+I essentially build them posting community links on various popular websites in the niche (these links are also reused in newsletter, which is an additional channel of traffic);

 I also tried to post dofollow links on forums, but I now know **it doesn't work unless it's relevant to the conversation**. **You can get penalized for that**.
 Remove them ASAP if you can.